jakobgoerke/hackthebox-machine-writeups/Lazy/Readme.md

 So admin already exists...
-Maybe if we can trick the login form into thinking we have created the admin user, it should automatically log us into admin Lets try a sql injection with some '=' signs
+Maybe if we can trick the login form into thinking we have created the admin user, it should automatically log us into admin

+Lets try and play with the username input field
 So the user we create will be
 ```
 admin =